WaqasSaleem97/CC_F25/Lab_Tasks/Lab_6/Lab6.md

 ## Task 12 – Script setup.sh – print all arguments with a for loop

-Clear the previous code of setup.sh and write a new script that prints all user-entered arguments using a for loop over $*.

-Instructions (numbered):

 1. Create the script with shebang and basic structure
 - Open vim and overwrite setup.sh:
 ```bash